Demand for child identification cards rises as pandemic restrictions lift

 VIRGINIA BEACH, Va. — People are used to waiting for their official identification cards when they go to the DMV to get their driver's license.
-However, the Virginia Beach Sheriff's Office says you can get a formal ID for your child as early as 12 months.
+However, the Virginia Beach Sheriff's Office said you can get a formal ID for your child as early as when the child is 12 months old.

 The Sheriff's Office Child Identification program is part of the department's community outreach.
 Anyone can come get their picture and fingerprint taken to have an official ID.
 It'll list your birth date, name, height, eye color, and hair color.